raspberrypilearning/astro-pi-flight-case/en/step_3.md

 **Part 5 - Joystick cap**

 Note that this joystick cap may need some slight adjustments due to the nozzle size and layer height of your printer.
-If you have difficulty with fitting it onto the stump of the Sense HAT joystick then try using a layer height of 0.1 mm as opposed to 0.15 mm.
+If you have difficulty with fitting it onto the stump of the Sense HAT joystick then try using a layer height of 0.1mm as opposed to 0.15mm.

 * [Joystick](https://github.com/raspberrypilearning/astro-pi-flight-case/raw/master/data/3d-printed/STL/Astro_Pi_Joystick.stl)